 Submit a photo and be entered to win a trip for two on Smithsonian Journeys’ “Cruise Around Florida,” — a 10-day sail featuring natural beauty, “Gilded Age” charm and an Everglades adventure!

 Sign up today to subscribe to the Hirshhorn Enews, and stay up-to-date on events and activities at the Hirshhorn.

 Early in his career, Christo created actual-size reinterpretations of commercial displays such as “Store Front,” included in the new Hirshhorn exhibition “Out of the Ordinary.”
 He and his wife, Jeanne-Claude, went on to develop public art projects that involve wrapping pieces of architecture in fabric or intervening in the landscape on a grand scale.
 In this evening’s lecture, Christo discusses two ongoing projects: “Over the River,” 5.9 miles of fabric panels to be temporarily suspended above 42 miles of the Arkansas River in Colorado, and “The Mastaba,” the largest sculpture in the world and the pair’s only permanent large-scale work, to be located near Abu Dhabi.

 The Hirshhorn is pleased to announce the launch of its new mobile website.
-The intuitive, user-friendly design, developed in association with Homefront Communications, offers quick and easy access to essential information about the Museum’s current and upcoming exhibitions, collection works on view (including a slide show of not-to-be-missed highlights for visitors with limited time), upcoming free public programs, and museum location and hours.
+The intuitive, user-friendly design, developed in association with Homefront Communications, offers quick and easy access to essential information about the Museum’s current and upcoming exhibitions, collection works on view, upcoming free public programs, and museum location and hours.